Anderaxarex/Notion-Task-Updater/README.md

 XXX is the databse id.
 It should be 32 characters long, however if anything doesn't match you can consult the notion api documentation at [https://developers.notion.com/docs]

+You also should replace INTEGRATION_TOKEN with the secret token that is given to you by the Notion Integration.
+It is supposed that you have already created an integration and shared the needed pages with said integration.
+You can go to [https://developers.notion.com] to find more information.

 # How To Schedule The Execution